 In our fast-paced, competitive industry, there’s no room for a boring website.
 (Or worse—no website at all!)
 With the advent of social media, it can be easy to forget just how important having this central hub really is—a place to store your music, videos, bio, press photos, and tour dates, all in one neat little package for your fans and potential industry partners.

 But neglect your website and you neglect your career.
 So here are some tips on how to make your band website less boring.

 Recently, Instagram rolled out its new “archive” feature.
 Now, when you click the three “more” dots at the top right of any of your posts, you’ll see an option to hide your photos, not delete them.
 The true beauty of this feature lies in its ability to also restore your photos if you change your mind; it’ll even add them back into their original, chronological spots.

 According to the late, great Nora Ephron, “Everything is copy.”
 As a writer, I love that; as a sometimes copywriter, I know it’s true.
 The phrase, which is also the title of a documentary about Ephron’s life, means that anything and everything in life is up for grabs to be written about.
 But I prefer to interpret it as everything that’s written needs to be as effective as copy.

-How is copy different from writing?
+How is direct-response marketing different from all other marketing?